 Read more here about the Latino Dance Summit Concert...

 |LATINO ARTIST GATHERINGS|

 In 2010, the New York Folklore Society launched its first of a series of Latino Artist Gatherings with a focus on “working with youth and youth programming,” in partnership with Long Island Traditions.
 Latino artists and advocates from around New York State gathered at Long Island Traditions in Port Washington.
 Funded by the National Endowment for the Arts, with additional support from the New York State Council on the Arts, the Latino workshops provided opportunities to support and sustain the work of Latino artists and community leaders through creating opportunities for professional development and networking with like-minded individuals.
 Read more...

 SEE more of the community programs that we’ve sponsored, and come back here for updates on new community initiatives.

 Farm and Field: The Rural Folk Arts of the Catskill Region

-An exhibition of rural images, taken by photographer, Benjamin Halpern, will be on display at Delaware County Maple Weekends (March 23–23; March 29–30).
+An exhibition of rural images, taken by photographer, Benjamin Halpern, was on display at Delaware County Maple Weekends (March 21–23; March 29–30).